0xc0dec/solo/CONTEXT.md

 # TODO

-* Remove Logger?
-Write to cout?
 * Bad error message in Vulkan when variable not declared in effect and is referenced
-* Demo2 sometimes dies at startup.
-Probably related to vertex attributes change made recently.
-Also RenderDoc throws a bunch of validator errors
 * Finish with shader generation: pass GLSL version as parameter, rely on it instead of "vulkan or not".
 * Refactor mesh attributes lookup, introduce attribute semantics or make sure predefined attributes always called the same
 * Better demos, separate scenes for separate effects, real buttons for toggling post-processing effects, etc.